 If the beneficiary cannot or will not make a choice, the notice should be annotated, for example: "beneficiary refused to choose an option."

-Special guidance ONLY for non-participating suppliers and providers (those who don't accept Medicare assignment):
+*Special guidance for non-participating suppliers and providers (those who don't accept Medicare assignment) ONLY:

-When this sentence is stricken, the supplier shall include the following CMS- approved unassigned claim statement in the (H) Additional Information section.
+When this sentence is stricken, the supplier should include the following CMS- approved unassigned claim statement in the (H) Additional Information section:

 |Blank (J) Date||The beneficiary (or representative) must write the date he or she signed the ABN.
 If the beneficiary has physical difficulty with writing and requests assistance in completing this blank, the date may be inserted by the notifier.|

-For more information on the ABN, go to the CMS website at https://www.cms.gov/medicare/medicare-general-information/bni/abn.html.
+For more information on the ABN, go to the CMS Beneficiary Notices Initiative (BNI) webpage.